United-Codes/apexofficeedit-public/Wiki/(APEX) Installation.md

 *   by installing the AOE sample application

-*   by executing DDL script and the plug-in implementing AOE (manual installation)
+*   by executing the DDL script and installing the region plug-in in an existing application (manual installation)

 # Sample application